How-To Guides

 2. The board launches ait codeagent invoke task-pick <task_number> in a terminal emulator (or suspends and runs it in the current terminal if no emulator is found)

-The code agent wrapper resolves which agent and model to use for the task-pick operation based on your configuration, so the board respects whatever agent you have configured (Claude Code, Gemini CLI, Codex, or OpenCode).
+The code agent wrapper resolves which agent and model to use for the task-pick operation based on your configuration, so the board respects whatever agent you have configured (Claude Code, Codex, OpenCode, or any other supported coding agent).
 This starts the full aitask-pick workflow: assignment, planning, implementation, and archival.
 The board refreshes after the pick session completes (when running in suspend mode).

 The “Pick” button is disabled for tasks with status “Done” or “Folded”.